-Room 101 and room 129 (129 desks situated to the right of room only) are open to all POLIS PhD (Politics and International Studies) students and operates on a first come, first served basis.
-This is a hot desk area and desks cannot be reserved.
-Room 129 is a quiet space and we ask that everyone respects this condition.
+Room 101 and room 129 (room 129 desks situated to the right of room only) are open to all POLIS PhD students and operates on a first come, first served basis.
+This is a hot desk area, and desks cannot be reserved.
+Room 129 is a quiet space, and we ask that everyone respects this condition.